SAKK-Statistics/survSAKK/cran-comments.md

 This is a resubmission.
 In this version I have:

+* Updated the esophagus dataset and minor typos.

 * Replaced informational messages with `message()` and `warning()` to align with R convention

 * Preservation of User Settings